Kilonova and progenitor properties of merger-driven gamma-ray bursts

 \subsection{Comparison of the total ejected mass}

-A one-to-one comparison for the properties of KN ejecta from the previously published literature, where various components and morphologies of the ejecta have been utilized, is challenging \citep[see, e.g.,][]{Ascenzi2019,Kawaguchi2020ApJ,Nicholl2021MNRAS,Heinzel2021MNRAS,King2025arXiv2505}.
+A one-to-one comparison for the properties of KN ejecta from the previously published literature, where various components and morphologies of the ejecta have been utilized, is challenging \citep[see, e.g.,][]{Ascenzi2019,Kawaguchi2020ApJ,Nicholl2021MNRAS,Heinzel2021MNRAS,King2025arXiv2505,Vieira2026ApJ}.
 Therefore, for completeness, we show the comparison of the total ejected mass obtained from our analysis with previous studies (\figref{Fig:EjectaMassesMtotal}).
-We have found compatible values for the majority of the GRBs and discuss below only the two cases where different values have been inferred.
+We found compatible values for the majority of the GRBs and we discuss only the two cases where different values have been inferred below.

-For \textit{AT2017gfo} our results within $2\,\sigma$ are compatible with the vast majority of past findings (see \figref{Fig:170817MTotalComparison}).
-However, we note that considerably smaller values of the total ejected mass have been obtained by some studies. \citet{Heinzel2021MNRAS} employs \texttt{POSSIS} \citep{Bulla2019MNRAS}, similar to our analysis, but considers simulations from \citet{Coughlin2020NatCo}, finds $\Phi$ angle $=45^{+9}_{-8}$ (deg) and $M_{\rm Total}=0.038^{+0.004}_{-0.004} M_{\odot}$ which are lower than our result. \citet{Peng2024PhRvR} uses \texttt{SuperNu} \citep{Wollaeger2014ApJS} for radiative transfer, a different prescription of the ejecta geometry \citep{Wollaeger2021ApJ}, and incorporates rapid iterative fitting \citep{Wofford2023PhRvD} to perform the Monte Carlo analysis and find $M_{\rm Total}=0.045^{+0.001}_{-0.001} M_{\odot}$, while the viewing angle in their analysis $\iota\approx6$ (deg) is considerably smaller than current estimates (see \secref{KilonovaProperties}). \citet{Kitamura2025ApJ} obtains $M_{\rm Total}=0.025^{+0.001}_{-0.001} M_{\odot}$ using a different model for KN emission \citep{Villar2017ApJ,Metzger2017LRR}, included in \texttt{MOSFiT} \citep{Guillochon2018ApJS}, and considers the polar angle for the inclination.
+For AT2017gfo, our results within $2\,\sigma$ are compatible with the vast majority of past findings (see \figref{Fig:170817MTotalComparison}).
+However, we note that considerably smaller values of the total ejected mass have been obtained by some studies. \citet{Heinzel2021MNRAS} employed \texttt{POSSIS} \citep{Bulla2019MNRAS}, similarly to the approach taken in our analysis, but they considered simulations from \citet{Coughlin2020NatCo}, finding $\Phi$ angle $=45^{+9}_{-8}$ (deg) and $M_{\rm Total}=0.038^{+0.004}_{-0.004} M_{\odot}$.
+These values are lower than the results we obtained. \citet{Peng2024PhRvR} used \texttt{SuperNu} \citep{Wollaeger2014ApJS} for the radiative transfer and a different prescription of the ejecta geometry \citep{Wollaeger2021ApJ}, while incorporating a rapid iterative fitting \citep{Wofford2023PhRvD} to perform the Monte Carlo analysis.
+They found $M_{\rm Total}=0.045^{+0.001}_{-0.001} M_{\odot}$, while the viewing angle in their analysis $\iota\approx6$ (deg) was considerably smaller than current estimates (see \secref{KilonovaProperties}). \citet{Kitamura2025ApJ} obtained $M_{\rm Total}=0.025^{+0.001}_{-0.001} M_{\odot}$ using a different model for the KN emission \citep{Villar2017ApJ,Metzger2017LRR}, included in \texttt{MOSFiT} \citep{Guillochon2018ApJS}, while also considering the polar angle for the inclination.